 The IHC seeks to deepen understanding of human experience by connecting people with ideas, by encouraging civility and good citizenship, and by initiating community conversations about ideas that enlighten us about the past and light our way toward wisdom and a meaningful future.

-TEACHERS!
-SIGN UP NOW!!
+LAST CALL!
+TEACHERS SIGN UP NOW!!

 In commemoration of Idaho's sesquicentennial, IHC will sponsor a series of four two-day regional workshops exploring Idaho territorial history for K-12 teachers starting in June of 2013.
 The workshops will be held in Boise, Lewiston, Pocatello, and Coeur d'Alene.